-For FY 2017 and FY 2016, the NRC's budget did not include funds from the NWF.
-The funding provided to the NRC before FY 2014 and carried forward to subsequent years was for the purpose of performing activities associated with the DOE's application for a high-level waste repository at Yucca Mountain, NV.
+For FY 2018 and FY 2017, the NRC's budget did not include funds from the NWF.
+The funding provided to the NRC before FY 2014 and carried forward to subsequent years was for the purpose of performing activities associated with the U.S. Department of Energy's (DOE) application for a high-level waste repository at Yucca Mountain, NV.

-The SFFAS 43 "Funds from Dedicated Collections: Amending Statement of Federal Financial Accounting Standards 27, Identifying and Reporting Earmarked Funds," lists three defining criteria for funds from dedicated collections.
+SFFAS 43, "Funds from Dedicated Collections: Amending Statement of Federal Financial Accounting Standards 27, Identifying and Reporting Earmarked Funds," lists three defining criteria for funds from dedicated collections.
 Generally, funds from dedicated collections must have at least one source of funds external to the Federal Government, and the statute provides explicit authority to retain current, unused revenues for future use.
 SFFAS 43 also includes a requirement to account for and report on the receipt and use of the financing sources as distinguished from general revenues.

 In 1982, Congress passed the Nuclear Waste Policy Act of 1982 (Public Law 97-425) establishing the NWF to be administered by the DOE (42 U.S.C.
 10222).
 For the NRC, the NWF transfer is a source of financing from other than non-Federal sources.
 The NRC collects no revenue on behalf of the NWF and has no administrative control over it.
+Furthermore, the

-Furthermore, the Treasury has no separate fund symbol for the NWF under the NRC's agency location code.
+Treasury has no separate fund symbol for the NWF under the NRC's agency location code.
 The receipt and expenditure of NWF money is reported to the Treasury under the NRC's primary Salaries and Expenses fund (X0200).